-- 3.2 The Academy will not admit over 30 pupils to any infant class unless the last place would be awarded to a pupil who has a sibling born on the same date and both children are applying for admission.
-In that case both children would be admitted. - 3.3 Once offered a place, parents may defer their child's entry to the reception class until the child reaches compulsory school age, and parents can also ask that their child attends on a part-time basis until they reach compulsory school age.
+- will be required (short birth certificates). - e) The remaining places will be offered to children who live nearest to the front gates of the Primary phase site of the Academy that is the distance from the Academy entrance in a straight line.
+Proof of residence will be required (council tax bill, utility - 4.2 The Academy will not admit over 30 pupils to any infant class unless the last place would be awarded to a pupil who has a sibling born on the same date and both children are applying for admission.
+In that case both children would be admitted. - 4.3 Once offered a place, parents may defer their child's entry to the Reception class until the child reaches compulsory school age, and parents can also ask that their child attends on a part-time basis until they reach compulsory school age.